kamil-kw/bmi-calculator/README.md

 * Transfering results between functions - fixed by setting return value to global scope
 * Calculation wasn't receiving float numbers - fixed by specifying the numbers from input to float in calculation
 * Breaching PEP8 conventions by typing too long lines (over 80 characters) - fixed by adding variables with text included in as string
-* User was able to type enter and skip type name section, and create program crush once typed during weight and height section - fixed by implementing two functions to check those scenarios
+* User was able to press enter and skip type name section.
+This problem was causing program to crush in weight and height section - fixed by implementing two functions to check those scenarios
+* Entering special characters in weight and height section was causing program to crush - fixed by implementing function to check if special character is used.

 <a name="remainBugs"></a>